tensorflow/tensorflow/g3doc/Tutorials/Linalg/Ch-1.md

 ### Simplifying assumption

-The `linalg.range` type is generally unrestricted beyond havind elements of `index` type. however it is used to build loop nests using the `affine.for` [operation](../../Dialects/Affine.md) whose restrictions it inherits, at the point where `affine.for` operations are materialized.
+The `linalg.range` type is generally unrestricted beyond having elements of `index` type.
+However it is used to build loop nests using the `affine.for` [operation](../../Dialects/Affine.md) whose restrictions it inherits, at the point where `affine.for` operations are materialized.
 This is a tradeoff to reuse existing MLIR operations that are already known to lower to LLVM.
 As a